 Smokies Fall to Pensacola

-SEVIERVILLE, TN - The Tennessee Smokies fell to the Pensacola Blue Wahoos 5-1 on Thursday night at Smokies Stadium.
-The game was shortened to 8.1 innings as rain hit with one out in the ninth inning, ending the game.
+SEVIERVILLE, TN - The Tennessee Smokies fell to the Pensacola Blue Wahoos 4-3 on Sunday night at Smokies Stadium.
+Eddy Martinez led the Smokies offensively with a two-run home run.

-Matt Swarmer was the starter for the Smokies on Thursday night and struggled in the last two innings of his outing.
-Swarmer pitched six innings, allowing five runs on six hits and striking out five.
-Swarmer threw 5.1 scoreless innings but three hits for the Blue Wahoos in the top of the sixth gave them a 2-0 lead.
+Down 2-0, the Smokies cut the lead in half in the bottom of the fourth.
+Jeffrey Baez walked with two outs in the inning and moved to second on a wild pitch.
+Jesse Hodges was the next batter and he singled to left center field, scoring Baez to make it a 2-1 game.
+Tennessee loaded the bases later in the inning but a groundout ended the inning.

-In the bottom of the sixth, the Smokies cut the Pensacola lead in half.
-Connor Myers singled with one out in the inning and advanced to second on a wild pitch.
-Charcer Burks walked to put two runners on and Myers advanced to third on a sacrifice fly.
-With two outs, Eddy Martinez doubled to left field.
-Myers scored on the hit to make it 2-1, but Burks was thrown out at the plate.
+In the bottom of the fifth inning, the Smokies took the lead.
+Wynton Bernard reached base with two outs on a single and stole second base.
+Martinez was up next, and he delivered with his 12th home run over the fence in left field to give Tennessee a 3-2 lead.

 Written by Rob Harvey, broadcast Assistant for the Tennessee Smokies